The Very Best of Frankie Valli & the Four Seasons

 The Very Best of Frankie Valli & the Four Seasons is a 2002 compilation album featuring music from Frankie Valli during both his time fronting the Four Seasons and his solo career.
 It was released by Rhino Records.
-In June 2012 due to the success of Jersey Boys in Auckland, New Zealand the album went number one in New Zealand and was certified Platinum.
+In June 2012, the album went number one in New Zealand and was certified Platinum.
 It has also sold over 500,000 copies in the US.